vivienlonde/MyQuantumRepo/README.md

 # MyQuantumRepo

 This repository contains Q# code.
-When it is updated, an Azure Quantum Workspace is created.
+When a commit is pushed to Github, an Azure Quantum Workspace is provisioned.